apache/superset/RELEASING/release-notes-1-0/README.md

 The [Superset 1.0 documentation](https://superset.apache.org/docs/intro) has been updated to reflect the current design and functionality.

-See related PR highlights [**here**](#user-experience).
+See related PR highlights [here](#user-experience-1).

 # Developer Experience
 Superset 1.0 makes it easier for developers to build, deploy, and maintain Superset functionality.
 This release is a major milestone in an ongoing effort to modernize, consolidate, and simplify the interface elements of Superset.
 Highly-used components have been visually updated, refactored to modern component libraries, and integrated with React Storybook for immediate visibility with consolidated test/styles.
 This improves the developer experience and creates a more consistent and modern aesthetic for the user.

+See related PR highlights [here](#developer-experience-1).

 # Performance
 This the most performant Superset release to date, with enhanced scalability and efficiency.
 In addition to many small tweaks, Charts and SQL Lab both now support asynchronous data loading.
 Users will feel this improvement when loading query results, especially when there are many charts in a Dashboard or when queries are long running.

+See related PR highlights [here](#performance-1).

 # New Features
 Superset 1.0 includes some other new features and enhancements.
 New visualization plugin architecture will make it easier to build, test, style and configure custom visualizations for Superset.
 Dynamic viz plugin imports will allow Superset to load data viz plugins, allowing developers to more easily use or share their custom plugins and load custom plugins on-demand.
 Superset has also adopted Apache ECharts as the core library for new visualizations.

 <kbd><img src="media/echarts_timeseries_prophet.png" width="800"/></kbd>

 Along with the Echarts integration, we are also introducing a better set of annotation features.
 Formula annotation, which allows users to plot any mathematical function on the chart; Interval and Event annotations, will allow users to add context to the trent in Time-Series; and Line annotation, which use a predefined chart as the source of annotation.

 <kbd><img src="media/annotations.png" width="800"/></kbd>